$115.45 Million in Sales Expected for The Lovesac Company (NASDAQ:LOVE) This Quarter

-Equities analysts expect The Lovesac Company (NASDAQ:LOVE – Get Rating) to report $115.45 million in sales for the current quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Lovesac’s earnings.
-The highest sales estimate is $116.70 million and the lowest is $114.25 million.
-Lovesac posted sales of $82.92 million in the same quarter last year, which suggests a positive year over year growth rate of 39.2%.
-The business is scheduled to issue its next quarterly earnings report on Monday, January 1st.
+Analysts forecast that The Lovesac Company (NASDAQ:LOVE – Get Rating) will post sales of $115.45 million for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for Lovesac’s earnings.
+The lowest sales estimate is $114.25 million and the highest is $116.70 million.
+Lovesac posted sales of $82.92 million during the same quarter last year, which suggests a positive year-over-year growth rate of 39.2%.
+The business is scheduled to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Lovesac will report full year sales of $652.87 million for the current fiscal year, with estimates ranging from $647.32 million to $658.90 million.
-For the next fiscal year, analysts expect that the business will report sales of $766.29 million, with estimates ranging from $755.30 million to $777.27 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that cover Lovesac.
+According to Zacks, analysts expect that Lovesac will report full year sales of $652.87 million for the current year, with estimates ranging from $647.32 million to $658.90 million.
+For the next year, analysts forecast that the firm will report sales of $766.29 million, with estimates ranging from $755.30 million to $777.27 million.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Lovesac.

-Lovesac (NASDAQ:LOVE – Get Rating) last released its quarterly earnings data on Tuesday, March 29th.
-The company reported $2.03 earnings per share for the quarter, topping analysts’ consensus estimates of $0.54 by $1.49.
+Lovesac (NASDAQ:LOVE – Get Rating) last announced its quarterly earnings results on Tuesday, March 29th.
+The company reported $2.03 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.54 by $1.49.
 Lovesac had a net margin of 9.21% and a return on equity of 23.39%.
-The company had revenue of $196.20 million for the quarter, compared to analysts’ expectations of $174.34 million.
-During the same quarter last year, the company earned $1.37 earnings per share.
-The firm’s revenue for the quarter was up 51.3% on a year-over-year basis.
+The company had revenue of $196.20 million during the quarter, compared to analyst estimates of $174.34 million.
+During the same quarter in the previous year, the business earned $1.37 EPS.
+The firm’s revenue was up 51.3% on a year-over-year basis.

-In related news, Director Walter Field Mclallen purchased 4,000 shares of the business’s stock in a transaction on Tuesday, April 5th.
-The stock was acquired at an average price of $49.96 per share, for a total transaction of $199,840.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Shawn David Nelson sold 7,000 shares of the business’s stock in a transaction that occurred on Tuesday, April 5th.
-The stock was sold at an average price of $49.43, for a total value of $346,010.00.
-The disclosure for this sale can be found here.
-Company insiders own 16.20% of the company’s stock.
+In other news, Director Shirley Romig sold 2,300 shares of the stock in a transaction dated Tuesday, April 12th.
+The shares were sold at an average price of $49.38, for a total transaction of $113,574.00.
+Following the completion of the transaction, the director now directly owns 5,816 shares in the company, valued at approximately $287,194.08.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director Walter Field Mclallen acquired 4,000 shares of Lovesac stock in a transaction dated Tuesday, April 5th.
+The shares were acquired at an average price of $49.96 per share, with a total value of $199,840.00.
+Following the completion of the purchase, the director now owns 8,891 shares in the company, valued at $444,194.36.
+The disclosure for this purchase can be found here.
+16.20% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-State Board of Administration of Florida Retirement System raised its holdings in shares of Lovesac by 6.5% in the 3rd quarter.
-State Board of Administration of Florida Retirement System now owns 5,256 shares of the company’s stock worth $347,000 after purchasing an additional 320 shares during the period.
-California State Teachers Retirement System raised its holdings in shares of Lovesac by 2.3% in the 4th quarter.
-California State Teachers Retirement System now owns 17,729 shares of the company’s stock worth $1,175,000 after purchasing an additional 397 shares during the period.
-Newbridge Financial Services Group Inc. bought a new stake in shares of Lovesac in the 4th quarter worth approximately $27,000.
+Several institutional investors have recently bought and sold shares of LOVE.
+Newbridge Financial Services Group Inc. bought a new stake in shares of Lovesac in the 4th quarter valued at about $27,000.
+Atticus Wealth Management LLC bought a new stake in shares of Lovesac in the 3rd quarter valued at about $40,000.
 Royal Bank of Canada raised its holdings in shares of Lovesac by 63.9% in the 2nd quarter.
-Royal Bank of Canada now owns 1,067 shares of the company’s stock worth $85,000 after purchasing an additional 416 shares during the period.
-Finally, Atticus Wealth Management LLC bought a new stake in shares of Lovesac in the 3rd quarter worth approximately $40,000.
+Royal Bank of Canada now owns 1,067 shares of the company’s stock valued at $85,000 after purchasing an additional 416 shares during the period.
+Allspring Global Investments Holdings LLC bought a new stake in shares of Lovesac in the 4th quarter valued at about $70,000.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in shares of Lovesac by 145.0% in the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 1,950 shares of the company’s stock valued at $129,000 after purchasing an additional 1,154 shares during the period.

 The Lovesac Company designs, manufactures, and sells furniture.
 It offers sactionals, such as seats and sides; sacs, including foam beanbag chairs; and accessories comprising drink holders, foot sac blankets, decorative pillows, fitted seat tables, and ottomans.
 As of January 31, 2021, the Company operated 108 showrooms.